Azel4231/dsui/README.md

 # DSUI
-A Clojure tool for displaying nested data structures as a form-based UI.
+A Clojure tool for displaying arbitrary, nested data structures as a form-based UI with Swing.
 DSUI stands for "Data Structure User Interface".

 ## Status
-- Toy project
+- Serious toy project

 ## Motivation

+1. Being tired of writing UI code.

-Avoiding this:
+1. Avoiding this:
 ![Data in Cider](img/data_cider.png)

-And getting this instead:
+1. And getting this instead:
 ![Data in DSUI](img/data_DSUI.png)

 ## Features
-Displays
+Displays:
 - maps as forms, nested data structures a tabbed panes
 - sequential data (including vectors, lists and sets) as vertical tabbed panes with (0..n) as a title
 - lists containing only scalar values as JLists
 - Matrices (vector of vectors) as tables
 - Lists of maps, that have the same keyset and contain scalar values only, as tables
 - conformed data (labeled data) returned by specs as vertical tabbed panes with the label as a title.
-Thus it can be also used when writing specs
+Thus DSUI can be also used to see how things conformed when writing specs

+Does not support:
+- a single scalar value

 ## How it works
 DSUI uses clojure.spec to "parse" an arbitrary data structure.
 The conformed data is used to generate the swing UI by calling a multimethod that polymorphically creates different types of UI elements.